cenk1cenk2/docker-softether-vpnsrv/README.md

 ## Description

 SoftEther VPN is a free open-source, cross-platform, multi-protocol VPN client and VPN server software developed as part of Daiyuu Nobori's master's thesis research at the University of Tsukuba.
-VPN protocols such as SSL VPN, L2TP/IPsec, OpenVPN, and Microsoft Secure Socket Tunneling Protocol are provided in a single VPN server.
+VPN protocols such as Wireguard, SSL VPN, L2TP/IPsec, OpenVPN, and Microsoft Secure Socket Tunneling Protocol are provided in a single VPN server.

 This container runs a SoftEther VPN Server bundled together with a configuration manager that enables to use of either a DNSMASQ DHCP server to distribute the IPs or bridging to an existing network interface as upstream.
 It utilizes a Linux virtual ethernet TAP device to distribute the network traffic.